-Business owners with the desire to see their businesses continue after they are no longer involved need to plan quite carefully.
+Business owners who desire to see their businesses continue after they are no longer involved must plan carefully.

-When an owner (or owners as it may be) is planning for succession in a retirement or buyout scenario there are many things to consider.
-When the succession planning being addressed involves the death of the owner, the topic of life insurance comes to the forefront.
+When an owner (or owners as it may be) is planning for succession in a retirement or buyout scenario, many things must be considered.
+Life insurance comes to the forefront when the succession planning being addressed involves the owner's death.

-With business succession planning, as in other estate planning1 situations, life insurance can provide an immediate lump sum of money.
+Life insurance can provide an immediate lump sum with business succession planning, as in other estate planning situations.
 That sum, the death benefit, can be used by the beneficiary to buy out the deceased owner’s share of the business.

-One of the most common business succession planning strategies is the “buy-sell agreement”.
+A typical business succession planning strategy is the “buy-sell agreement.”
 A buy-sell agreement is when one party (or parties as it may be) agrees to buy the deceased owner’s share of the business at a predetermined price from the deceased owner’s estate or heirs.
-Having such an agreement in place can help to ensure the smooth transition of ownership while also minimizing the potential disruption of day-to-day operations; operations that may already be impacted because of the deceased owner’s absence.
+Having such an agreement in place can help ensure the smooth transition of ownership while minimizing the potential disruption of day-to-day operations, which the deceased owner’s absence may already impact.

 Powered by GoDaddy